redballoonsecurity/ofrak/ofrak_patch_maker/README.md

 ## Dependencies
 This Python package only includes the Python code for the PatchMaker and does not include any of the toolchains which the PatchMaker utilizes!
-These would have to be installed individually and added to a `toolchain.conf`, which by default is placed in `/etc`.
+These would have to be installed individually and added to `toolchain.conf`, which is bundled with this package.
-An example of the `toolchain.conf` can be found [here](https://github.com/redballoonsecurity/ofrak/blob/master/ofrak_patch_maker/toolchain.conf), and examples of how to install the toolchains can be found [here](https://github.com/redballoonsecurity/ofrak/blob/master/ofrak_patch_maker/Dockerstub).
+An example of the `toolchain.conf` can be found [here](https://github.com/redballoonsecurity/ofrak/blob/master/ofrak_patch_maker/ofrak_patch_maker/toolchain.conf), and examples of how to install the toolchains can be found [here](https://github.com/redballoonsecurity/ofrak/blob/master/ofrak_patch_maker/Dockerstub).

 ## Testing